CA125 (Cancer Antigen 125) Test: Meaning, Functions, Normal Range & High-Low Levels Explained

 When to Consult a Doctor

-- You have a strong family history of ovarian or reproductive cancers.
+- There is a strong family history of ovarian or related cancers

 Important Word Explanations